Richard Mourdock: 2012 U.S. Senate election

 During the primary campaign, tea party-backed organizations such as Liberty News Network and America ReFocused campaigned door to door, sent out mailers and helped sponsor TV and radio ads.
 Mourdock's largest contributor was the Club for Growth which accounted for 40% of all outside spending, contributing $2.2 million.
 According to campaign finance records, some of Mourdock's other top donors and the respective amounts they have contributed are the NRA, $491,000; Citizens United Political Victory Fund, $96,300; and FreedomWorks for America, $437,184.

 On May 8, 2012, Mourdock defeated Lugar in the primary, capturing just over 60% of the vote.
 Mourdock's victory was attributed in part to voter dissatisfaction with Lugar's moderate record as well as his absence from Indiana; he had not had a residence in the state since 1977.
 During his concession speech, Lugar criticized Mourdock for having an "unrelenting partisan mindset" and predicted he would be an ineffective legislator; Mourdock, in turn, praised Lugar's record of public service.
 Indiana political analyst Brian Howey ascribed Mourdock's primary win to Republican voters' belief that Lugar was too old and that he had been in Congress too long.
 Howey also said that "Just 15% ... voted for Mourdock because of his Tea Party ideology."

 Mourdock faced Democratic nominee Joe Donnelly and Libertarian nominee Andy Horning in the general election.
 Mourdock said that if elected to the Senate, he would limit himself to two terms.

-Mourdock had been endorsed by several conservative interest groups, including the Americans for Prosperity, Club for Growth, FreedomWorks, Citizens United, and the Tea Party Express, the National Rifle Association (NRA), and Indiana Right to Life.
+Mourdock had been endorsed by several conservative interest groups, including the Americans for Prosperity, Club for Growth, FreedomWorks, Citizens United, and the Tea Party Express, the NRA Political Victory Fund (NRA-PVF), and Indiana Right to Life.
 During the general election campaign, millions of dollars were spent by outside groups supporting Mourdock and his opponent, Donnelly.
 Only three other U.S. Senate races reportedly attracted more outside money.

 Although Indiana had usually been a Republican stronghold, Mourdock lost the general election to Democratic nominee Joe Donnelly after the media attention over his comment in a debate that "life is that gift from God that I think even when life begins in that horrible situation of rape, that it is something that God intended to happen."